 Necessary documents

 The official and only address to use is: evisa.gov.kh — site of the Cambodian Ministry of Interior.
-Do not use third-party sites that will charge you 50 to 100 USD more for exactly the same visa.
+Do not go through third-party sites that will charge you 50 to 100 USD more for exactly the same visa.

 → Access evisa.gov.kh

-Before the flight — what to have done
+Before the flight — what you should have done

 ✅ Done before departure